bryangalindo/pico/README.md

-# 🍅 PicoAI: Unlock job referrals from your entire network.
+# 🍅 PicoAI: Unlock Job Referrals From Your Entire Network.

 I have 26 hours to build PicoAI as part of the #AgentHacks2025 Hackathon.